canonical/ubuntu.com/templates/kubernetes/docs/upgrading.md

 ### Upgrading Docker (if used)

-By default, versions of Charmed Kubernetes since 1.15 use the Containerd runtime.
-You will only need to upgrade the Docker runtime if you have explicitly set that to be the container runtime.
+By default, **Charmed Kubernetes** 1.15 and later use Containerd as the container runtime.
+Support for the Docker container runtime was removed in 1.24.
+You will only need to upgrade the Docker runtime if you have explicitly configured it to be the runtime for a deployment prior to 1.24.
 If this is not the case, you should skip this section.

 **Charmed Kubernetes** will use the latest stable version of Docker when it is deployed.
 Since upgrading Docker can cause service disruption, there will be no